FAR-Lab/Interactive-Lab-Hub/Lab 2/Extending the Pi.md

 56               write_register(device, STATUS, 0)
 ```

+#### Connecting more that one button

+The more buttons the merrier! ...but how do you control them individually when they are come with the same default I2C address `0x6f`?

+Option 1 - Software: Look into the [list of registers](https://cdn.sparkfun.com/assets/learn_tutorials/1/1/0/8/Qwiic_Button_I2C_Register_Map.pdf) of the buttons again, is it possible to change the I2C address through software progrmming?

+Option 2 - Hardware: Look at the right bottom corner of the back of your button, you should be able to local a sign of ADR with A0 - A3 jumpers.
+By solding these I2C address jumpers, you can actually check the address directly!
+Check [here](https://learn.sparkfun.com/tutorials/sparkfun-qwiic-button-hookup-guide/all) to see how the I2C address change!

 ## Connecting a Sensor

 Your kit is full of sensors!
 Look up what they can do and feel free to ask your TAs, we love to talk sensors.
 We will go further in depth into sensors in the coming weeks, but we put this small sample here to demonstrate how you can get sensor data if you want to use it for your project this week.